DeppTechie/maven-DDT-shop-poc/README.md

 ****************************************************************************************************************************************
 # Reports
+- Extent report are generated with screenshots on failure and pass in Automation_Test_Results.html.

-HTML reports like emailable reort.html, index.html are generated under target folder.
+HTML reports like emailable reort.html generated under target folder.
 These reports are very useful to analyse the results in a quick and more convenient way.